chrisdone-archive/inflex/inflex-content/blog/whats-wrong-with-the-grid.md

 Trees are three data structures, perfectly normal, well understood, pliable, things that you can express in a programming language and manipulate using code in a very logical manner.
-You can count how many items are in the tree, you can restrict the tree to a certain branch , perform a transformation on each node in the tree, or transpose the tree and flip it upside down!
+You can count how many items are in the tree, you can restrict the tree to a certain branch, perform a transformation on each node in the tree, or transpose the tree and flip it upside down!